PhenixCollaboration/web/_results/hepdata.md

 ##### The Format
 Please see the {% include navigation/findlink.md name='hepdata_submission' tag='HEPData documentation' %}
 for details of the format requirements.
+There is a useful {% include navigation/findlink.md name='hepdata_tips' tag='collection of tips' %}
+on the HEPData site, please peruse it.
+In addition, the DAP team created
+{% include navigation/findlink.md name='github_hepdata_examples' tag='a few simple examples' %}
+kept in the PHENIX repository on GitHub to illustrate basic features and options of the HEPData format.
+Beginners are encouraged to experiment with these examples by using the "sandbox" feature of the HEPData Portal (see **Appendix A** below).

+The basic idea of how a submission is structured is as follows.
 Data contents of each item included in the package (e.g. a plot) are described in a corresponding individual file formatted as YAML (e.g. if there are 5 plots in the paper you are expected to provide 5 YAML data files).
-In addition, a special YAML file *submission.yaml* describes the submission as a whole and contains other important information such as
+In addition, a special YAML file *submission.yaml* describes the submission as a whole e.g. provides the names of the data and optional image files, list of keywords etc.
-* an abstract (typically imported as LaTeX from the publication material); unfortunately, not every LaTeX feature will work correctly on HEPData and the output will need to be checked (see the "sandbox" reference below).
+It also contains an abstract (typically imported as LaTeX from the publication material); unfortunately, not every LaTeX feature will work correctly on HEPData and the output will need to be checked (see the "sandbox" reference below).
-* a list of keywords

 Since YAML allows comments - lines starting with a "#" sign - it is easy to add any sort of extra information to *submission.yaml* that may be helpful for communication with members